gabrie30/ghorg/README.md

 > Note: if you are running into issues, read the troubleshooting and known issues section below

 ### GitHub Setup
 1. Create [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) with all `repo` scopes.
-Update `GHORG_GITHUB_TOKEN` in your `ghorg/conf.yaml` or as a cli flag.
+Update `GHORG_GITHUB_TOKEN` in your `ghorg/conf.yaml` or as a cli flag or place it in a file and add the path to `GHORG_GITHUB_TOKEN`.
 If your org has Saml SSO in front you will need to give your token those permissions as well, see [this doc](https://docs.github.com/en/github/authenticating-to-github/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).
 1. For cloning GitHub Enterprise (self hosted github instances) repos you must set `--base-url` e.g. `ghorg clone <github_org> --base-url=https://internal.github.com`
 1. See [examples/github.md](https://github.com/gabrie30/ghorg/blob/master/examples/github.md) on how to run